 Payments through these methods are easy and safe, which is one of the reasons for their popularity.
 With the recent introduction of a variety of digital payment methods in India, company owners are gradually adjusting to the change.
 As more and more individuals subscribe to the digital economy and cashless payments become the standard, it is crucial that businesses incorporate them into their systems.

-This article explores the concept of cashless transactions, as well as its various advantages, modes, functioning and more.
+This article explores the concept of cashless transactions, its various advantages, modes, functioning and more.
 So, continue reading to learn about a variety of cashless transactions that simplify day-to-day trading.

 What is Cashless Transaction?